- Risk management is essential to any business, from financial institutions to shipping companies and everything in between.

 - Shipping companies can utilize weather data to make real-time risk decisions.

 With so many potential collection points, data can greatly improve the ability to make effective real-time risk decisions that can impact a business and generate value.
 To do this effectively, organizations need to channel clean, targeted data into the risk function in a time-sensitive manner.
 Poor data delivered quickly or good data delivered slowly represent an opportunity cost to businesses and companies need to address such limitations in order to maximize their data’s value.
+There is also a danger of poorly cataloged data being hoarded without clear objectives and protocols, leading to the creation of large data swamps that have significant costs in terms of storage and the time data functions need to locate and clean data for analysis.

-The difficulties in maximizing data value
+The difficulties in maximizing value of real-time risk analytics

 - Data storage: Where data is stored has a big impact on how a company can utilize it.
 On-premises or cloud-based data storage create their own obstacles in terms of how quickly data can be cleaned, analyzed, and accessed by those who need it.